The Beekeeper 2: Production

 In February 2025, it was announced that a sequel to The Beekeeper was in development, with Timo Tjahjanto directing, and Kurt Wimmer writing the screenplay.
 Jason Statham would reprise his role as Adam Clay, as well as producing on the film.
 In May 2025, Wimmer was replaced by Umair Aleem for writing the screenplay.
-In September, Jeremy Irons would reprise his role as Wallace Westwyld.
+In September, it was announced Jeremy Irons would reprise his role as Wallace Westwyld.
 Emmy Raver-Lampman, Bobby Naderi, Jemma Redgrave, Yara Shahidi, Pom Klementieff and Adam Copeland joined the cast later that month.

 Filming

 Principal photography began on September 26, 2025, with production occurring at Shepperton Studios.
 Callan Green serves as the cinematographer, marking his second collaboration with Tjahjanto after Nobody 2.
+On November 29, Tjahjanto announced via Instagram that filming for the movie had wrapped.

 Release

+The Beekeeper 2 is scheduled to be released worldwide on January 15, 2027, by Amazon MGM Studios.

 In May 2025, it was confirmed that Amazon MGM Studios would return as the distributor to the sequel, acquiring worldwide rights for over $50 million.
 In November 2025, it was announced that Black Bear Pictures would handle sales on the film at the American Film Market for the Middle East, North Africa and Asia, with Amazon MGM retaining all other rights.
+In March 2026, Leonine Studios, which also distributed the first film in Germany, acquired distribution rights to the sequel (excluding the pay-one window, retained by Amazon Prime Video) for German-speaking Europe, scheduling it for a theatrical release in Germany on January 14, 2027.